evoWeb/store_finder/Documentation/BreakingChanges/Index.rst

 An install tool migration to update the locations records is provided.

+The sf:form.selectCountries viewHelper got dropped in favor of f:form.countrySelect.
 If you override a partial.
-You need to get the language select in sync with the provided one.
+You need to get the country select in sync with the provided one.

 20. Mai 2024